List of former Maryland state highways (700–999): References

-MD 835
+MD 835 (1953–1958)

 Maryland Route 835 was the designation for a 0.26 mi section of old alignment of US 1 (now MD 273) near Rising Sun in northwestern Cecil County.
 The highway formed a loop on the south side of US 1 west from the western town limit of Rising Sun at Stone Run toward Harrisville.
 MD 835 was assigned to the loop of old alignment after US 1 was reconstructed and straightened west of Rising Sun in 1952 and 1953.
 The highway was transferred from state to county maintenance through a May 8, 1958, road transfer agreement.
 The loop that comprised MD 835 ceased to exist as a road by 1971.